-Sieve the flour and baking powder into the bowl of a food processor or stand mixer.
-Add all the remaining cake ingredients and mix at a high speed to create a light, airy and smooth cake batter.
+Sieve the flour and baking powder into the bowl of a stand mixer.
+Add all the remaining cake ingredients and mix at a high speed to create a light, airy, and smooth cake batter.

 Pour the batter into your prepared tin.
-Bake in the center of the preheated oven for 45 to 50 minutes or until, when pierced with a skewer it comes out clean and dry.
+Bake in the center of the preheated oven for 45 to 50 minutes or until a cake tester comes out clean and dry.

-Place the limes juice, the gin, tonic and sugar into a saucepan, heat gently and stir until all the sugar dissolves.
+Place the lime juice, the gin, tonic, and sugar into a saucepan.
+Heat gently and stir until all the sugar dissolves.
 Do not boil.

-Using a skewer, prick the cake all over and then slowly spoon over the syrup a little at a time.
+Using a skewer, prick the cake all over.
+Slowly spoon over the syrup a little at a time.
 Always allow the syrup to soak in before adding any more.

-Leave the cake to go completely cold in the tin.
-Once it is, you can remove it from the tin and either eat it or wrap it in a fresh sheet of greaseproof and pop it into an airtight tin.
-It will keep for a few days.
+Leave the cake to cool completely in the tin.
+Then remove it from the tin and either eat it right away or wrap it in a fresh sheet of parchment paper and pop it into an airtight tin.
+It will keep this way for a few days.
 No worries if it goes a little stale, just warm it up and serve with custard.

-The sugar for the syrup can be white granulated, sugar nibs, or, for extra flavor, Demerara.
+The sugar for the cake syrup can be white granulated, sugar nibs, or, for extra flavor, Demerara (partially refined light brown cane sugar).
 All will give a crunchy coating to the cake and bring much-needed sweetness too.